mangpo/greenthumb/documentation/add-more-instructions.md

 To support more instructions, we need to modify several files as we will explain in this section.

 ### 1. Program State
 We may need to modify our program state representation, `progstate` in `llvm-machine.rkt` to support more instructions.
-For example, in order to support flags (e.g. carry flag), we will need to modify our program state representation in `llvm-machinr.rkt`:
+For example, in order to support flags (e.g. carry flag), we will need to modify our program state representation in `llvm-machine.rkt`:
 - define a new program state element type by calling `define-progstate-type`
 - add more arguments to `progstate` macro for flags
 - modify the method `progstate-structure` to include flags